United States Space Command: Headquarters

 In January 2021, it was announced that Redstone Arsenal in Huntsville, Alabama was the preferred final location for U.S. Space Command.
 The other locations in contention were Kirtland Air Force Base, Offutt Air Force Base, Joint Base San Antonio, its interim location at Peterson Space Force Base, and Patrick Space Force Base.
 Despite Peterson Space Force Base in Colorado being both the original and interim location of Space Command headquarters, Redstone Arsenal was selected, reportedly due to political pressure directly from then-president Donald Trump.
 A formal review from the Department of Defense Inspector General was initiated to ensure the process that selected Huntsville as the preferred location was impartial and factually sound.
 Former Secretary of Defense Lloyd Austin came out with his public support and backed the Department of the Air Force's decision process which resulted in the selection of Redstone Arsenal.
 In May 2022, the review found that the selection of Redstone Arsenal as the permanent site was reasonable and justified.
 In July 2023, the move to Huntsville was cancelled.
 General James H. Dickinson, USA, Commander of the U.S. Space Command, argued that moving the headquarters to Alabama from its current location in Colorado Springs would hurt military readiness.
 Republicans have accused the Biden administration of acting due to a partisan standoff over the Pentagon's abortion access policies at the time.

 Relocation discussions intensified in early 2025, with the change in administrations.
 U.S. Rep. Mike Rogers (R-Ala.), who chairs the House Armed Services Committee, predicted an announcement by the end of April, but no such statement was issued.
-On 2 May 2025, two sources told a Huntsville television station that a decision had been reached to move USSPACECOM to Redstone Arsenal and -- barring a reversal -- the announcement would follow confirmation of a new Secretary of the Air Force.
+On 2 May 2025, two sources told a Huntsville television station that a decision had been reached to move USSPACECOM to Redstone Arsenal and—barring a reversal—the announcement would follow confirmation of a new Secretary of the Air Force.
 On 2 Sep 2025, President Donald Trump announced in the Oval Office that the headquarters will be moved to Huntsville, Alabama.
+The new headquarters facility is expected to be completed in 2031 with the complete move of all personnel by 2032.
+At least 1,400 civilian employees will be moved from Colorado to Alabama with 50 percent to move to temporary facilities by 2028.